Information about new activities

 The three Doctors' Practices in the Waterside Primary Care Network (WPCN) are implementing a new way for patients to book an appointment with their doctor using an on-line strategy called Accurx; a system that lets you create an appointment request which is then reviewed and prioritised for urgency by the Practice.

-Click on the link below for online access to your Practice website:
+Click on the relevant link below for online access to your Practice website:

 -